l2beat/l2beat/packages/backend/discovery/starknet/ethereum/diffHistory.md

 ## Description

-Bridges have been updated to support a new message format that includes the token address in the payload.
+Bridges have been updated to support a new message format that includes the token address in the payload and to support a new permissioning model.

+There are now 9 roles:

+1. Governance Admin: can update the App Role Admin and Upgrade Governor roles.
+2. App Governor: can set the L2 token bridge.
+Can set the max total balance.
+3. App Role Admin: can update the App Governor, Operator, Token Admin roles.
+4. Operator: not used?
+5. Token Admin: not used?
+6. Upgrade Governor: not used?
+7. Security Admin: can disable withdtawal limits.
+Can update the Security Agent role and itself.
+8. Security Agent: can enable withdrawal limits.
+9. Manager: can initiate the "enrollmenet" of a token or deactivate a token.

+Also the bridge implementation for ERC20 and Ether are different but overall very similar.

 ## Watched changes